iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.howwefeel 3 reviews"/>
 </p>

-> Update sucks, can no longer scroll through numbers from past dates.
-Numbers for total cases and icu cases are often wrong showing the same digits for both categories.<br> :date: __2020-11-22 08:24:36__

 > I don't know how I feel much better or not.
 I don't think I feel that much better.<br> :date: __2020-11-14 03:00:22__

 > Very easy to use, and using it makes me feel like I'm contributing to something worthwhile--tracking COVID-19 spread.
 Update: I had to uninstall it in October because it quit working.<br> :date: __2020-11-02 21:04:57__